spencerjirehcebrian/jirehs-agent/bruno/README.md

 The API will be available at `http://localhost:8000`.

-### Testing Conversation Flow
+### Testing Streaming and Conversation Flow

+The Ask Agent endpoints use Server-Sent Events (SSE) for real-time streaming.
+When you send a request:

+1. Bruno will display events as they arrive in real-time
+2. You'll see status updates (guardrail, retrieval, grading, generation)
+3. Content tokens will stream as they're generated
+4. Sources and metadata appear as separate events
+5. The stream completes with a "done" event

 To test multi-turn conversations with the Ask Agent:

 1. Run "Ask Agent (Basic)" with a question
+2. Watch the streaming response in real-time
-2. Copy the `session_id` from the response
+3. Copy the `session_id` from the metadata event
-3. Paste it into "Ask Agent (Conversation Continuity)" request body
+4. Paste it into "Ask Agent (Conversation Continuity)" request body
-4. Ask follow-up questions using the same `session_id`
+5. Ask follow-up questions using the same `session_id`

 The agent will remember context from previous turns in the conversation.